xpd54/backtesting/README.md

 1483236000,964.3500,965.7500,961.9900,963.9700,94.2674,0.7000,287.9200,1.4500,,,,,
 ```

-If we plot the portfolio value we see it started with 1 BTC and goes down (get sold and alocate in USD) asap after that it trade in range of [0.735 - 0.665] (73.5% to 66.5%) of allocation.
+If we plot the portfolio value we see it started with 1 BTC and goes down (get sold and allocate in USD) asap after that it trades in the range of [0.735 - 0.665] (73.5% to 66.5%) of allocation.
-(Number of data point which i am using is limited to 30000 as higher data point plot generation become slower)
+(The number of data points that I am using is limited to 30000 as higher data point plot generation becomes slower)
 ![Plot](/screenshots/gnuplot.png)

-Let's run it with multiple combination of alpha and epsilon **[alpha|epsilon]**.
-Again if we look int the score we can see highest score suggest allocating most of assets in BTC which is HODL (buy and hold).
+Let's run it with multiple combinations of alpha and epsilon **[alpha|epsilon]**.
+Again if we look int the score we can see highest score suggest allocating most of the assets in BTC which is HODL (buy and hold).

 ```bash
 ./trade_simulator \